 Dr. Greger recommends ¼ teaspoon of the spice turmeric, along with any other herbs and salt-free spices you may enjoy.
 (See Dr. Mark Rosenberg’s top list of spices with health benefits.)

 The serving size in the beverage category is one glass (12 ounces), and the recommended 5 glasses a day is in addition to the water you get naturally from foods.

 Finally, Dr. Greger recommends one daily “serving” of exercise, which can be split up over the day.
 He suggests 90 minutes of moderate-intensity activity, such as a brisk (4 miles per hour) walk, or 40 minutes of rigorous activity, such as jogging or active sports, each day.

 Dr. Gregor M.D. is a physician, author, and internationally recognized speaker on nutrition, food safety, and public health issues.
-He runs the popular web site NutritionFacts.org, a nonprofit, science based public services providing free daily videos and articles on the latest in nutrition research.
+He runs the popular website NutritionFacts.org, a nonprofit, science based public service providing free daily videos and articles on the latest in nutrition research.
 Dr. Gregor also proudly serves as the director of Public Health and Animal Agriculture at the Humane Society of the United States.

 Watch the video below of Dr. Gregor discussing his book, How Not To Die

 Reduce inflammatory process in cells, tissues, and blood vessels, helping to slow aging and reduce risk of long-term disease.

 Prevents and repairs oxidative damage to cells caused by free radicals.

 Support the body’s resistance to infection and strengthen immune vigilance and response.